Exploring Math and Reading with Technology

 Expect times to vary according to student readiness.

-Add, subract, or repeat activities as needed.
+Add, subtract, or repeat activities as needed.

-Kinder Computer Lessons - Complete 9 Week Plan, Qtr.
+Kinder Tech Lessons - Recommendations, Qtr.
 2:

 Consider making keyboard skills a weekly priority, as this is the foundation for word processing and presentation skills going forward.